-The online sportsbook has taken a number of states by storm.
+The online sportsbook has taken several states by storm.
 Their product for Coloradans simply has it all.

-The most important thing in sports betting are the odds.
+The most important thing in sports betting is the odds.
 With bad odds, you simply won't make any money.
-That is why we look for sportsbooks that offer consistently great value odds, across the board.
-PointsBet does this, and especially within the five major sports that Coloradans wager on; baseball, basketball, football, hockey and soccer.
-Locals are often offered promos and boosted odds on local sports teams, thanks to the sportsbook's partnership deals with local sports teams.
+That is why we look for sportsbooks that offer consistently great value odds across the board.
+PointsBet does this, especially within the five major sports that Coloradans wager on; baseball, basketball, football, hockey and soccer.
+In addition, locals are often offered promos and boosted odds on local sports teams, thanks to the sportsbook's partnership deals with local sports teams.

 PointsBet has a world-class product.
 It is both easy-to-use and free of any glitches.
 We particularly enjoy in-play with the sportsbook's mobile app.

 The online sportsbook offers a wide selection of payment options for both deposits and withdrawals.
 Crucially you can use PayPal with PointsBet.
-Unfortunately, they do not offer Skrill as an option.
+Unfortunately, they do not provide Skrill as an option.

 Once you have selected what sportsbook you wish to sign-up with, you will need to follow a simple sign-up process.

-Before we go through these steps, it is important to remind you that you must be within state borders to wager legally.
+Before we go through these steps, it is important to remind you that you must be within state borders to wager, deposit or withdraw money legally.